f-cohomology and motives over number rings

 where $f$ denotes the projection to a point, see e.g.\ \cite[Ch.
 VI]{Iversen:Cohomology}.
 When $X$ is smooth of dimension $d$, one has $f^! \Z = f^* \Z (d)[2d] = \Z(d)[2d]$.
 A similar fact holds for $\ell$-adic sheaves (see e.g.\ \cite[Section II.7-8]{KiehlWeissauer}).
 The above definition mimics this situation insofar as $\SpecZ$ is seen as an analogue of a smooth affine curve.

-Let us give a number of consequences of the preceding axioms, in particular purity, base change and localization: in \refeq{basechange}, suppose that $f$ is smooth and $X' \subset X$ is a codimension one closed immersion between regular schemes.
-Then there is a canonical isomorphism \eqn \mylabel{eqn_purityExample} i^! \M_S(X) = \M_Z (X \x_S Z)(-1)[-2]. \xeqn
+Let us give a number of consequences of the preceding axioms, in particular purity, base change and localization: in \refeq{basechange}, suppose that $f$ is smooth and $g: X' \r X$ is a codimension one closed immersion between regular schemes.
+Then there is a canonical isomorphism \eqn \mylabel{eqn_purityExample} g^! \M_X(Y) = \M_{X'} (X' \x_X Y)(-1)[-2]. \xeqn

 Let $Z \subset X$ be a closed immersion of quasiprojective schemes over $S$.
 Then there is a distinguished triangle of motives with compact support